-Here are 10 things you should know about Home Loans before you sign on the dotted lines!
+Here are 10 terms about Home Loan Terms you should know before you sign on the dotted lines!

 Floating Rate – the interest rate is generally linked to the lender’s benchmark rate.
 In case of any change in the benchmark rate, the rate of interest would also change accordingly unlike a Fixed ROI.